What You Need to Know About the Hump Ridge Track

 Day 1 – Rarakau Car Park to Okaka Lodge

-Rarakau car park to Waikoau River – 3km/30 minutes
+Rarakau Car Park to Waikoau River – 3km/1.9 Miles/30 Minutes

 Pass fisherman huts before walking alongside the sweeping Bluecliffs Beach.
-This section of the walk is about 3km until you reach Stoney Creek.
-You can either cross the creek on foot or use the footbridge (about 20m inland) at high tide or during flood.
+This section of the walk is about 3km (1.8 miles) until you reach Stoney Creek.
+You can either cross the creek on foot or use the footbridge (about 20m/22 yards inland) at high tide or during flood.
 Continue along the coast where you’ll rejoin a 4WD track above the beach.
 Markers show you the way to the Track Burn River and a swing bridge.

 From the swing bridge, follow the signs to a track entering the Fiordland National Park.
 This section follows the coast for approximately 45 minutes before reaching Flat Creek with a high swing bridge across the stream.
 Across the bridge, follow the sign to Okaka Lodge.